ESPGranEdu/eYTd/README.md

 * **Download Audio file from a URL (opt_1) -->** Search the video in the given URL and downloads the audio source from it.
 * **Download Video with his audio source (opt_2) -->** Same as opt_1 but downloads the video source too.
 * **Download Video source (opt_3) -->** Search the video in the given URl and downloads the audio source from it.
 * **Search in Youtube by a given term (url_generator, name_generator) -->** Simply searchs from youtube and parse the url and name.
-It's limited to display only 5 video.
+It's limited to display only 5 videos (you can increase the limit in the source code).

 Before you enter the URL, you'll be prompt with and warning telling if you want to enable ***Playlist Mode***, means that by enabling this you can download an entire playlist whitout needing to enter every single URL.